Installation and Set-up

 Install ThunderKit

-Unity will open your new project once created, or you can open in through Unity Hub.
+Unity will open your new project once created, or you can open it through Unity Hub.
 Having opening your new project, you should be in the Unity Editor.

 Tip

-Check for the latest release in the ThunderKit GitHub repository, and use that reference version when installing the package.
-9.1.3 is the latest release at the time of writing this guide.
+Check for the latest release in the ThunderKit GitHub repository, and use that reference version when installing the package - simply replace the number after the # character in the URL.
+As it happens, 9.1.3 was the latest release at the time of writing this guide.

 Import the Subnautica game files